Status substitution and conspicuous consumption

 Finally, we extend the model to incorporate some exogenous component to group status -- which we call prestige.
 This captures the idea that many other factors beyond status good consumption may influence an identity group's status.
 One important determinant of a group's prestige may be discrimination it faces within a society \citep{oldmeadow2010social, fox2015denying}.
 In our model, groups with lower prestige consume more status goods (all else equal).
 This is because agents in these groups use status good consumption to compensate for lower prestige.
 Differences in discrimination/prestige directly induce differences in status good consumption across groups (Fact 6).
 And higher consumption of status goods would lead to lower consumption of other (unmodelled) goods -- including capital goods.
 So our model draws a novel link between discrimination and lower consumption of capital goods.

 The rest of the paper is organised in the usual way. \Cref{sec:literature} briefly reviews related literature. \Cref{sec:model} presents the model. \Cref{sec:results} presents the main results. \Cref{sec:stylised facts} shows how our model explains the stylised facts.
 Then \Cref{sec:inequality} examines the impact of inequality. \Cref{sec:discrimination} extends the model to include an exogenous component of group status, and discusses the effects of discrimination. \Cref{sec:conclusion} concludes.
+All proofs are in \Cref{appendix:proofs}.